pnpm/rfcs/text/0001-catalogs.md

 }
 ```

-The default catalog specified through `pnpm.catalog` has special treatment; package authors can specify `catalog:` if they prefer conciseness, or `catalog:default` for explicitness.
-Attempting to create a named catalog of `default` under the `pnpm.catalogs` config will throw an error.
+The default catalog specified directly under `pnpm.catalog` has special treatment; package authors can specify `catalog:` if they prefer conciseness, or `catalog:default` for explicitness.
+Attempting to create a named catalog of `default` under at `pnpm.catalogs.default` will throw an error.

 ### What kinds of merge conflicts are avoided?